Cocoa Safety: Focus on Process Validation

 This approach reduces the total quantity of cocoa that is used for the trials and clearly identifies the inoculated product in the system.
 In order to assess process variability, a typical validation trial for cocoa roasting will include 10-15 microbial samples placed or distributed in the process.
 Three additional samples per trial will not be distributed and will serve as non-treated controls.
 Temperature mapping can be achieved by placing thermo buttons in thermal bags or metal cages with cocoa while performing the trials.
 Parallel temperature readings from the PLC enables correlation of the process temperature with the temperature at the core of the cocoa product.

 Cocoa process validation constitute a cornerstone of a food safety plan.
-System revalidation should occur when a change in the processing configuration occurs that could affect the worst-case scenario; such as, shorter exposure time to heat, lower temperature, higher fat formulation etc. If no change has been made, a standard practice in the industry is to revalidate each system every three years.
+System revalidation should be done when a change in the processing configuration occurs that could affect the worst-case scenario; such as, shorter exposure time to heat, lower temperature, higher fat formulation etc. If no change has been made, a standard practice in the industry is to revalidate each system every three years.
 It is worth noting that monitoring the equipment between two validations is also essential to assure the safety of processed cocoa (control of time/temperature combinations, etc).
 New automated solutions exist that can simplify theses procedures.